In this blog I am going to talk about my co-authored chapter in the new book which came out at the beginning of this year.

 Here’s a profile of the book, the table of contents, and a sample chapter:

 In February 2018, NZ’s national museum will celebrate its 20th anniversary.
-The most visited museum in Australasia, MONZ Te Papa Tongarewa (Te Papa) is well known around the world for its innovative approach to audience engagement, commercial savvy and ground-breaking collaboration with indigenous Maori.
+The most visited museum in Australasia, The Museum of New Zealand Te Papa Tongarewa (Te Papa) is well known around the world for its innovative approach to audience engagement, commercial savvy and ground-breaking collaboration with indigenous Maori.

 The research and writing were completed in double quick time, former staff helped out with photos, documentation and memories, and Nicola Legat and her team at Te Papa Press did a great job on the production.
-Advance copies of this book have just arrived – here is my copy being toasted on the deck last night.
+Here is the advance copy being toasted on the deck in early summer (late 2017).

 You can find more about the book, and read an interview with the author, here:

-On Feb 14 at Te Papa there will be birthday celebrations, a panel of speakers including Simon Knell, Jock Phillips and Huhana Smith, as well as the book launch.
+On Feb 14 1998 at Te Papa there was birthday celebration, a panel of speakers, and a giant birthday cake, as well as the book launch: